PabloRaigoza/MarchingBandFieldEditor/README.md

   p -- makePhoto
     -> when you press p the program will make a .png image inside of your 'SHOWNAME'+Pictures folder

+  r -- loadBeats
+    -> Pressing this letter, it will load the sets from the previous set's walking position onto the current set.

 In a addition to this, users can do the following: